flexumio/beautiful-docx/README.md

 - `p`
 - `h1-h4`

-When present in the root of the document or container tags, it is wrapped in a paragraph, which visually adds 2 line breaks.
+When present in the root of the document or container tags, it will add empty line to previous text block.

 **Supported content:** not supported